novoda/spikes/TechDebtsTracking/README.md

 **Finally** make sure in your project configuration you have added a `Post Build Action` of the type `scan for compiler warnings` where you select your previously created parser.

+Once everything is done you should be able to see something like this: https://ci.novoda.com/job/tech-debt-tracking/20/ <- Sample project.